SUDA-LA/ucca-parser/README.md

 Optional arguments of the subparsers are as follows:

 Note that the path to save the model is a directory.
-After training, there are three files in the directory which are named "config.json"、"vocab.pt" and "parser.pt".
+After training, there are three files in the directory which are named "config.json", "vocab.pt" and "parser.pt".

 ```sh
 $ python run.py train -h